 4a1.
 Use - Accountability and Transparency: How is the measure being publicly reported?
 Are the performance results disclosed and available outside of the organizations or practices whose performance is measured?
 For maintenance measures - which accountability applications are the measure being used for?
 For new measures - if not in use at the time of initial endorsement, is a credible plan for implementation provided?
 4a2.
 Use - Feedback on the measure: Have those being measured been given performance results or data, as well as assistance with interpreting the measure results and data?
-Have those being measured or other users been given an opportunity to provide feedback on the measure performance or implementation?
+Have those been measured or other users been given an opportunity to provide feedback on the measure performance or implementation?
 Has this feedback has been considered when changes are incorporated into the measure?

 - Publicly reported in Hospital Compare.
-Developer reports that there is an established mechanism for feedback. - Yes, no concerns - Feedback on performance is available publicly - These data are widely available and publicized. - Does CMS Hospital compare also list social determinants of health to help consumers put this in context? - Measure is in use.
-Data is meaningful - The measure is publicly reported on Hospital Compare.
+Developer reports that there is an established mechanism for feedback.

+- yes

+- Performance data available publicly

+- No comments or concerns

+- Used and useable at the hospital level

+- Measure is in use.
+Data is meaningful

+- The measure is publicly reported on Hospital Compare.
 Nobody seems to complain about it.

-- Measure is available publicly through hospital compare website.
-Feedback on the measure provided via email. - no concerns
+- no concerns